Ttttt47/UKBioCoin/README.md

 We provide prebuilt Docker images that package the UKBioCoin computational engine together with the Naive Summary Statistics (NSS) generated from UK Biobank (UKB) and Westlake Biobank for Chinese (WBBC).
 These images allow users to run covariate-adjustable GWAS without direct access to individual-level data.

+> **Docker compatibility notice:** The Docker images listed below have not yet been updated to the latest UKC core.
+They do not support `--threads`, and a covariate must be supplied with `--covar`.
+The multithreaded and no-covariate examples in this README apply only to a core built from the current source code.

 A full description of all UKB phenotypes included in the NSS is available in the file `Description of phenotype.xlsx` in this repository.
 We also provide the first 20 UKC principal components (accessible as `PC{n}`, where `n` ranges from 1–20) and the first 20 UKB PCs (`ukbPC{n}`).
 When specifying phenotypes/covariates, a UKB Field ID 34 should be written as X34.0.0 when used in the command line.

 For WBBC, the included NSS cover height, sex, age, and the first five principal components.
 When specifying WBBC phenotypes or covariates in UKBioCoin, simply use: